Circular Saws vs Track Saws – Which One’s Right for Your Woodworking Projects?

 Can a circular saw be used as a track saw?

-Yes, a circular saw can be used with a guide or straightedge to mimic some features of a track saw.
+Yes, a circular saw can be used with a guide or straight edge to mimic some features of a track saw.

 Adding guides, like the Kreg Rip-Cut™ or Accu-Cut™, can boost accuracy without breaking the bank.
 While not as seamless as a track saw, these guides can help you achieve straight cuts and handle different cutting scenarios.